mirror/dd-wrt/src/router/curl/docs/libcurl/curl_formadd.md

 ## CURLFORM_STREAM

 Tells libcurl to use the CURLOPT_READFUNCTION(3) callback to get data.
 The parameter you pass to *CURLFORM_STREAM* is the pointer passed on to the read callback's fourth argument.
 If you want the part to look like a file upload one, set the *CURLFORM_FILENAME* parameter as well.
 Note that when using *CURLFORM_STREAM*, *CURLFORM_CONTENTSLENGTH* must also be set with the total expected length of the part unless the formpost is sent chunked encoded.
+(Option added in libcurl 7.18.2)

 ## CURLFORM_ARRAY